 In 2004, at the end of Rabbi Sugarman’s tenure, we also completed a major renovation and expansion of The Temple campus.
 The main sanctuary was restored, while the rest of our facilities were renovated and expanded.

-Along with the completion of our campus expansion, we also launched The Temple Early Learning Center, Atlanta’s premiere Jewish center-based school.
-The TELC has helped us carry forward our mission of learning from the earliest ages to the eldest.
+Along with the completion of our campus expansion, we also launched the Weinberg Early Learning Center, Atlanta’s premiere Jewish center-based school.
+The WELC has helped us carry forward our mission of learning from the earliest ages to the eldest.

 Under the leadership of our current senior rabbi, Peter S. Berg, The Temple is excited to continue both its incredible growth as well as its long history of social justice and Jewish leadership.